SPRING Registration – April 12–16, 2021

 A membership fee of $10/individual OR $20/family per year is required to participate in programs and must be presented at the time of registration.
-A fee of $10 will apply to late registrations.
 Varsity View Community Association honours other community association memberships.

 In an effort to ensure everyone who wants to particpate can, cost-as-a-barrier assistance is available for those facing hardships.
-To inquire, please contact Barb (email@example.com) or inquire with any volunteer on registration night.
+To inquire, please contact Barb (email@example.com).
 All inquiries are confidential.

 Email the Indoor Program Coordinator with registration or program questions.